Gouldilocks/rapidTutorial/README.md

 std::cout << "value: " << current.GetString() << std::endl;
 }
 ```
 And that's the basics of rapidJson!
+Be sure to look at the [official tutorial page](https://rapidjson.org/) if you would like to get more fancy!